 - 1. Report financial information as specified in the AHCCCS Financial Reporting Guide, AHCCCS Contract, and/or ISA/IGAs. - 2.
-The SB1523 Mental Health Omnibus establishes the Children's Behavioral Health Services Fund, to be administered by AHCCCS and appropriates \$8 million for this purpose.
-The Fund is used to enter into an agreement with one or more Contractors for children's behavioral health services for children who are uninsured/underinsured, are referred for behavioral health services by a public educational institution and have written parental consent to obtain the behavioral health services.
-The Contractor is responsible to ensure the availability of behavioral health services and submit reporting as part of the Children's Behavioral Health Services Fund Expenditures deliverable as specified in Section F, Attachment F3, Contractor Chart of Deliverables, including: - a.
+Comply with the SB1523 Mental Health Omnibus which establishes the Children's Behavioral Health Services Fund (CBHSF).
+The CBHSF is administered by AHCCCS and appropriates \$8 million.
+The CBHSF shall be used to cover behavioral health services for children who are uninsured/underinsured, who are referred for behavioral health services by a public educational institution, and who have written parental consent to obtain the behavioral health services.
+The Contractor is responsible to ensure the availability of behavioral health services and submit reporting as part of the Children's Behavioral Health Services Fund Referrals and Expenditures deliverable based on available funding as specified in Section F, Attachment F3, Contractor Chart of Deliverables, including: - a.
 Names of the schools submitting referrals, - b.
-Total number of referrals submitted, - c.
+Total number of referrals submitted,

+- c.
 Out of the total number of referrals received, the number of children who met criteria to be served under this funding, and - d. the specific engagement efforts (outreach, marketing, etc.) undertaken by the Contractor during the reporting period. - 3.
-Comply with Confidentiality of Alcohol and Drug Patient Records [42 CFR Part 2]. - 4.
-Develop and maintain fiscal controls in accordance with authorized activities.

-5. Designate a Non-Title XIX/XXI Funding Coordinator.
+Comply with Confidentiality of Substance Use Disorder Patient Records [42 CFR Part 2]. - 4.
+Develop and maintain fiscal controls in accordance with authorized activities. - 5.
+Designate a Non-Title XIX/XXI Funding-Program Coordinator.